-- Use our Documentation Submission and Accommodation Request Form to submit documents to the Office of Accessibility Services alongside their academic accommodation requests if their health care provider returned their completed documentation to the student.
+- Students may use the Documentation Submission and Accommodation Request Form to submit documents to the Office of Accessibility Services alongside their academic accommodation requests if their health care provider returned their completed documentation to the student.

-- Care providers and health care offices may use our secure file transfer link to submit their patient's documentation directly to the OAS if they are unable to return the completed documentation to the student.
+- Health care providers and offices may use the OAS secure file transfer portal to submit their patient's documentation directly to the OAS if they are unable to return the completed documentation to the student.

-- First-Year or Transfer students starting classes in the fall semester: Documentation will be reviewed starting in July, even if received by OAS in earlier months following the student's enrollment at Simmons University
+- First-year or transfer students starting classes in the fall semester: Documentation will be reviewed starting in late July, even if received by OAS earlier.

 - First-year or transfer students starting classes in the spring semester: Documentation will be reviewed starting in January.